 Fair enough.
 We all know that cutting-edge investigation can’t be hindered by peer review or the academic system, or hampered by widely accepted scientific and historical fact.

 There was obviously only one result coming from these tests: According to Foerster, the samples revealed “mutations unknown in any human, primate, or animal known so far.”

 The Development of Alien-Human Hybrids in Peru

 Now that we’ve established beyond any doubt the nature of these alien — or alien-human hybrid — skulls, we must try to fill in the events leading to their creation.

 The aliens probably landed on the elaborate runways that form part of the Nazca Lines.
 While in Nazca, it is probable that alien abductions occurred — abductions that may have included rape.
-Either via direct alien-human intercourse or through genetic splicing, various Nazca women would have found themselves pregnant and traumatized.
+Either via direct alien-human intercourse or through genetic splicing, various Nazca women would have found themselves pregnant, sore and traumatized.

-Fleeing north in disgrace, these women gave birth to alien hybrids among the Paracas culture.
+Fleeing in disgrace, these women gave birth to alien hybrids among the Paracas culture.
 Many of the newborns would have died, accounting for the numerous infant burials.
 Some, however, would have reached maturity, their skulls growing to incredible sizes that were — and are — obviously non-human.

 Tired from their journey through space to the Solar System and planet Earth, it appears that the newly arrived aliens did little to advance the development of the Paracas culture (apart from giving some of them abnormally large heads).

 The Paracas civilization did, however, produce excellent embroideries and textiles, some demonstrating unusually complex weave structures as well as advanced plaiting and knotting techniques.